How Big Should A Betta Fish Tank Be (For optimal health)

 Although you should not keep male bettas together, it is possible to keep small groups of female betta fish together, which is called a betta sorority tank.
 Betta sororities can be challenging, but if you have a group of female betta fish that get along, it can be quite rewarding and is ideal for breeders.

-Female betta fish are not as territorial as their male counterparts, but they will need their own space, with plenty of plants and other decor to separate them.
 The minimum tank size for a betta sorority depends on the sorority size.
-A 20 gallon tank can successfully house 3 to 5 female betta fish, however, a bigger tank will increase your chances of success.
+A 20 gallon tank can successfully house 3 to 5 female betta fish, although a bigger tank can increase your chances of success.

 Best Betta Fish Tanks (Beginner Friendly)

 If you want to buy a betta fish tank, the choice can be pretty overwhelming.
 Because of the popularity of betta fish, many manufacturers now make tanks specifically designed for them.
-Many pet stores will stock a wide variety of these tanks, and they are often the popular choice for beginners.
+Many pet stores stock a wide variety of these tanks, and they are often the popular choice for beginners.

-Despite being designed for betta fish, some manufacturers don’t consider the ethical size requirements or the general function of the tanks they put on sale, so you will often find yourself with a great-looking tank with minimal benefit.
+Despite being designed for betta fish, some manufacturers don’t consider the ethical size requirements or the general function of the tanks they put on sale, so you can often find yourself with a great-looking tank with minimal benefit.

 When choosing a tank for your betta fish, I suggest looking around and comparing functionality.
 Ensure that there is suitable heating, lighting, and filtering, which you can easily replace should they malfunction.